angarsky/diveintopython/learn/file_handling/csv.md

     writer.writerow(['Jane', '30', 'Female'])
 ```

-In this example, we use the `csv.writer()` function to write `data` to a [csv](https://docs.python.org/3/library/csv.html) `file` named `example.csv`.
+In this example, we use the `csv.writer()` function to write `data` to a CSV file named `example.csv`.
 We create a new `file` with the `w` mode and specify `newline=''` to avoid extra line breaks.
 We then use the `writerow()` function to write each `row` of `data` to the file.

 By using these code examples, you can easily read or write to a CSV `file` in Python.
-Remember to use the relevant keywords such as read csv, write csv, and open [csv](https://docs.python.org/3/library/csv.html) `file` to optimize your code for search engines.

 ## How to Save to a CSV File in Python

-Saving data in a [csv](https://docs.python.org/3/library/csv.html) (Comma Separated Value) `file` is a common task in Python.
+Saving data in a CSV file is a common task in Python.
 CSV files are easy to read and can be easily opened in any spreadsheet software.
-In Python, we can use the [csv](https://docs.python.org/3/library/csv.html) module to write to a CSV `file`.
-Here are a few examples of how to save to a CSV `file` in Python.
+In Python, we can use the `csv` module to write to a CSV file.
+Here are a few examples of how to save to a CSV file in Python.

 This example demonstrates how to write a simple list of values to a CSV `file`.